ncode25/ai_agent_dotnet_tutorial/Part3_McpServer/README.md

 - How to create a .NET client application to communicate with the agent server.
 - The fundamentals of building a multi-component application with dependencies.
 - A practical architecture for deploying AI agents in a real-world scenario.
+- How to use the Model Context Protocol (MCP) for standardized client-server communication.

 ## How to Run This Project